microsoft/SynapseML/README.md

 ### Python

-To try out MMLSpark on a Python (or Conda) installation you can get Spark installed via pip with `pip install pyspark`.
-You can then use `pyspark` as in the above example, or from python:
+To try out MMLSpark on a Python (or Conda) installation, you can get Spark installed via pip with `pip install pyspark mmlspark`.
+You can then use the above example, or load Spark session like this:

 ```python
 import pyspark